What is 3D Gait Analysis? How is it different from 2D analysis and other app-based analysis?

 The report is usually ready after 2 working days after the assessment.

-What are the minimum requirements for undergoing this assessment?
+What are the minimum requirements for undergoing this balance assessment?

 You should be able to stand independently without external support for short durations.
 If you're unsure whether you meet this requirement, please contact us before booking your appointment.